Duality for positive opetopes and positive zoom complexes: Duality

-i.e. the set $S^*_i$ of $i$-dimensional faces of the p-opetope $S^*$ is the universe of the $i$-th constellation poset of $(S,\sigma)$.
+i.e. the set $S^*_i$ of $i$-dimensional faces of the positive opetope $S^*$ is the universe of the $i$-th constellation poset of $(S,\sigma)$.
 Later we shall prove that the constellation order $<^{co}$ agree with the upper order $<^+$, defined using the operations $\gamma$ and $\delta$ below.

 Let $i\in\o$.
-The $(i-${\em th) codomain operation}
+The $i-${\em th codomain operation}

 is defined, for $p\in S^*_{i+1}$, as follows